Mdkamrulislam786/advance-react/src/pages/ecosystems-to-learn/typescript/Typescript.md

 ```

 <b>constraints</b>
-<Type extends { length: number }> means the arguments passed to the func must have a .length property
+<Type extends { length: number }> means the arguments passed to the func also has a .length property

 ```